 One of the most critical social media marketing best practices is to focus your efforts where they will have the most impact.
 Spreading your resources too thin across every available platform is a recipe for mediocrity.
 Instead, success lies in strategically selecting the platforms where your specific target audience is most active and engaged, ensuring your content format, tone, and frequency align with user expectations.

 This focused approach maximizes ROI by concentrating your budget and creative energy.
 For example, a tech newsletter like Dupple's Techpresso correctly targets LinkedIn and X (formerly Twitter) because that's where tech professionals congregate for daily news and industry discussions.
 Similarly, developer-centric brands like Stripe and Twilio build powerful communities on X and specialized platforms like GitHub and Stack Overflow, meeting their audience on their native digital turf rather than trying to attract them to a less relevant platform like Facebook or Snapchat.
+Research from Pew Research Center (2024) shows that LinkedIn reaches 40% of U.S. adults aged 30-49, making it the go-to for B2B marketing, while TikTok now reaches 62% of 18-29 year-olds.

 How to Implement This Practice